 NO THANKS, I'M ALREADY SIGNED UP!

-God calls us to “walk in a manner worthy of the calling we have received” - and though there might be greater pressure for us to compromise in certain areas, the entirety of our lives should be held to the same standard of modesty and discretion.
+God calls us to “walk in a manner worthy of the calling we have received,” and though there might be greater pressure for us to compromise in certain areas, the entirety of our lives should be held to the same standard of modesty and discretion.
 We seem to be excellent, and cunningly creative, at finding excuses for immodest apparel.
-Our figure, trends, other girls’ choices of clothing or the desire to “express yourself” all seem to have found their way into many young Christian women’s justification for clothing that is less than the standard that the Bible calls is to.
-Modesty is not optional, it is commanded, and not just when we feel like it, but in all areas of life, all the time (1Tim 2:9).
+Our figure, trends, other girls’ choices of clothing or the desire to “express yourself” all seem to have found their way into many young Christian women’s justification for clothing that is less than the standard that the Bible calls us to.
+Modesty is not optional, it is commanded, and not just when we feel like it, but in all areas of life, all the time (see 1Timothy 2:9).

 Excuse #1 - God doesn’t want me to be ashamed of my body, does He?
 He gave me a (curvy, slim, petite, athletic, etc.) figure, I’m going to embrace it and flaunt it - not hide it.